 I’ve always been a curious and creative person.

-Hours upon hours of my youth were spent drawing, painting and sculpting.
+Hours upon hours of my youth were spent drawing, painting, and sculpting.
 I would work in any medium to make my imagination real and tangible to others.

 I can hear you chuckling, but I loved it- I really, really did.

 All the different ways that humans have organized their societies.
-Figuring out what people valued, why they valued it and how they communicated it to others.
+Figuring out what people valued, why they valued it, and how they communicated it to others.

 End of Content.

 My first step was to organize “Rock for Kiva!” as a member of the SUNY Plattsburgh Anthropology Club.

 We wanted to empower people in other countries.
 We were learning about how we could helping people start their businesses and take control of their life.
 Kiva’s microloan program seemed like an excellent way to take the things I was learning in my classes and make a real-world impact.

 After that first event, I hosted dozens more throughout college and still to this day.

 With a group of amazing people, I helped found the Plattsburgh Roller Derby league.
 I hosted Zombie Walks, cat art shows, cupcake showdowns, and several other events with different people and for various causes.
 Networking, learning, growing, and collaborating was and continues to be crucial in making successful business decisions.